deezy-inc/sat-hunter/README.md

 Automated script to hunt for rare sats.

 ## Requirements
-- An account on one of Coinbase, Coinbase Exchange, Kraken, Gemini, Bitfinex, Binance (see [Exchanges section](https://github.com/deezy-inc/sat-hunter#exchanges))
+- An account on one of Coinbase, Coinbase Exchange, Kraken, Gemini, Bitfinex, Binance, Bybit (see [Exchanges section](https://github.com/deezy-inc/sat-hunter#exchanges))
 - Deezy API Token (email support@deezy.io to request one)
 - Some Bitcoin